Table of Contents

-To make investing in Mexico more lucrative, the Mexican government has developed its infrastructure and particularly focus on the transportation, telecom, and energy sectors.
+To make investing in Mexico more lucrative, the Mexican government has developed its infrastructure with a particular focus on the transportation, telecom, and energy sectors.
 There is also a heavy emphasis on resource extraction such as oil.
 In recent years, there has been a lot of IT investment, in terms of education, training and tax breaks for startups.

 - Mexico has 11 free trade agreements with 44 countries – more than any other country in the world.

-- There is a favorable capital potential in Mexico, the country is ranked 11th globally for providing credit opportunities to new international businesses.
-In addition, the currency is weaker, which gives you a higher purchasing power for your venture or for reinvestment within the country.
+- The country is ranked 11th globally for providing credit opportunities to new international businesses.
+In addition, many international companies have higher purchasing power when doing business in Mexico.

-- The United States Mexico Canada Agreement (formerly NAFTA) – a trading agreement between the USA, Canada, and Mexico – is expected to provide high stability to automobile, electronic, and energy industries among others in Mexico.
+- The United States Mexico Canada Agreement (formerly NAFTA) – a trading agreement between the USA, Canada, and Mexico – is expected to provide high stability to automobile, electronic, and energy industries doing business in Mexico.

 - Mexico offers access to a skilled workforce, with a competitive cost of labor.
 There is a large number of workers within the STEM fields and the average wage within Mexico is comparable to that of China.
-The advantage here is that with a trusted PEO service like SERVIAP, you can hire a workforce that will work in a similar timezone.
+With trusted international PEO services like SERVIAP, you can hire a workforce that will work in a similar timezone.